Chart Color Schemes

 Employment

-West Busselton has a diverse workforce with both white and blue collar jobs.
-The lifestyle and retail sectors are prominent.
+West Busselton has a balanced workforce with representation across white and blue collar jobs.
+The lifestyle and retail sectors are notably present, with an unemployment rate of 3.0%.

-Retail trade is particularly strong, with an employment share 1.5 times the regional level.
-Conversely, agriculture, forestry & fishing is under-represented at 2.7% compared to Rest of WA's 9.3%.
-The area offers limited local employment opportunities, as indicated by Census data.
-Between June 2024 and June 2025, employment increased by 5.9%, labour force by 5.4%, leading to a 0.4 percentage point drop in unemployment.
-Rest of WA saw employment growth of 1.1% and labour force growth of 0.5%, with a 0.6 percentage point decrease in unemployment.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Busselton's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Retail trade is particularly specialized, with an employment share 1.5 times the regional level.
+Conversely, agriculture, forestry & fishing is under-represented, at 2.7% compared to Rest of WA's 9.3%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 6.5%, labour force grew by 5.9%, resulting in a 0.5 percentage point decrease in unemployment.
+This contrasts with Rest of WA where employment rose by 1.4%, the labour force grew by 1.2%, and unemployment fell by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
+Applying these projections to West Busselton's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment